Princess Diana Once Sent Burt Reynolds A Thank You Note For Drawing Media Attention Away From Her

 But in the midst of this, Burt Reynolds was going through marital issues of his own.
 The actor had been married to actress Loni Anderson from 1988 until 1993, and their split quickly turned very ugly, with accusations flying from both sides.

-As a result of the chaos and continued fighting over during Reynolds’ divorce, some of the media attention previously stalking Diana suddenly moved off to a new scandal, according to Pop Culture.
+As a result of the chaos and continued fighting during Reynolds’ divorce, some of the media attention previously stalking Diana suddenly moved off to a new scandal, according to Pop Culture.

 The princess later send Reynolds a note of thanks, but it’s one he probably would rather not have received.

-In the 2015 memoir But Enough About Me, Reynolds shared that Diana sent him a letter to thank him for drawing the attention away from her.
+In his 2015 memoir, But Enough About Me, Reynolds shared that Diana sent him a letter to thank him for drawing the attention away from her.

 “We announced the separation, the press went into high gear,” Reynolds wrote.
 “Princess Diana sent me a thank you note for keeping her off the cover of People Magazine.”